PotHix/pothix.github.com/content/post/2019-year-in-review.md

 June was a busy month, just because I decided it would be. :) I want to keep track of presentations, writing on my blog, etc. because I can easily metric how much I'm donating to the community.
-Sometimes, instead of working for my freelance, I decide to write and publish something that may be useful for someone.
+Sometimes, instead of working for my freelance, I decide to write and publish something that may be useful to someone else.
 Sometimes I decide to create slides for my next presentation at a local meetup.
-If I take the ~10 hours I dedicate for that and apply the hourly rate I have for the freelance job, it's easy to measure how much I'm donating.
+If I take the ~10 hours, I can easily measure how much I'm donating to the community by applying my freelancing hour rate.
 It may be useless for other people, but it's highly valuable for me.

 I don't want any money in exchange, but it's important for people to know that others are donating their time because they like to do it and because they believe it's may be useful for someone else.
-I've been participating/organizing communities for more than 10 years now and I know how easy it is for people to take local meetugs and talks for granted as it is free and someone else is taken care of it.
+I've been participating/organizing communities for more than 10 years now and I know how easy it is for people to take local meetups for granted as it is free and someone else is taken care of it.

 Moving along with the metrics, let's check what data [rescuetime](https://www.rescuetime.com/ref/1403570) can provide regarding my